 5. Track Completion Rates

 With the job market on an all-time low, people spend an average of 11 hours scouting for a job to apply to.
-So, it is quite natural to get burned out.
+So, it’s quite natural to get burned out.

 When conducting a pre-employment test, you’re also allowing the candidate to take a break from the stale interview experiences, rise above their resume, and showcase their personality.

-While the candidates take their test, it is your job to track the completion rates.
+While the candidates take their test, it’s your job to track the completion rates.
 With higher completion rates, you can expect to have a positive recruiting experience.
 Only the candidates genuinely interested in applying their skills to the job role will be moving forward in the process.

 You can also track the progress of your candidates and assess the difficulty level of your assessment by seeing the questions that were skipped the most by candidates.